HanyangZhong/Situational_Planning_datasets/README.md

-# LLM-SAP: Large Language Model Planning Based on Situational Awareness
+# LLM-SAP: Large Language Model Situational Awareness Based Planning

 This is the official dataset and demo of `Large Language Model Planning Based on Situational Awareness`.